dhatwalia/exchange-rates/README.md

 In the project directory, you can run:

+`./run.sh`

+This will run all the programs in the repository.

 `python update.py`

-This will fetch and update the rates.csv file
+This will only fetch and update the rates.csv file

 `python predict.py`

-This will perform machine learning and predict the exchange rates using rates.csv file
+This will only perform machine learning and predict the exchange rates using rates.csv file